denkuppens/HomeAssistant/OpenWrtPresenceDetection/readme.md

 Then change the automation to your MAC addresses and input_text helpers.

 > [!IMPORTANT]
-> The order of MAC addresses need to match the order of the input_text helpers!!!!
+> The order of MAC addresses need to match the order of the input_text helpers.

+> [!IMPORTANT]
+> Some Android phones randomize the phone MAC address.
+Turn this off in the wifi settings of the WIFI network of your home.
+In my Xiaomi phone it's under Wi-Fi -> the home wifi network settings -> Privacy -> Set to "Use device MAC".

 # Screenshots